Yedomaha/beetroot-test/wp-content/plugins/wordpress-seo/readme.txt

 ### AFTER ACTIVATION

-1. You should see (a notice to start) the Yoast SEO configuration wizard;
+1. You should see (a notice to start) the Yoast SEO first-time configuration;
-1. Go through the configuration wizard and set up the plugin for your site;
+1. Go through this configuration and set up the plugin for your site;
 1. You’re done!

 == Frequently Asked Questions ==